mhrons/mhrons.github.io/docs/index.md

 &nbsp;&nbsp; aims to better integrate the renewable energy into the grid.
 &nbsp;&nbsp; I am also a teacher at the Secondary Technical School of **E**lectrical **E**ngineering
 &nbsp;&nbsp; in Slovakia.
 For the sake of education, my textbook [EE pre SŠ](https://mhrons.github.io/EE_veliciny/) is written
 &nbsp;&nbsp; in Slovak.
-Here I aim to provide a comprehensive but exact explanation of the theory of electrical engineering to students of secondary schools.
+Here I aim to provide a comprehensive explanation of the theory of electrical engineering to students of secondary schools.

 A common problem of renewable power is its [intermittency](https://mhrons.github.io/pv_intermit/).
 The share of fossile and nuclear energy in the grid will remain high, unless the renewable power is stable over time.
 The first stage of its stabilizing is [smoothing the renewable power](https://mhrons.github.io/pv_smooth/) on a low aggregation level.